Nemours – a must-see destination in Delaware

 Don’t miss a stroll behind the mansion to the Chauffeur’s Garage.
 It’s a garage like none you’ve seen.
 Complete with machine shops for custom made parts, the garage holds many of the historic vehicles owned and used by DuPont.

-Open early May through mid-November each year, this estate alone would be worth the trip to Wilmington, Delaware….but there’s more.
+Open early May through the end of December (with fabulous Christmas displays) each year, this estate alone would be worth the trip to Wilmington, Delaware….but there’s more.
 In our next article, we’ll explore the arts, flora, as well as great places to stay and eat.
 Stop back next Thursday.

 Also published on Medium.